Bryce-Readyhough/caravel_UNCC_MPW_1/README.md

       - Note: As of 12/7/2020 you must install Magic from source code.
 The packaged version will not work with OpenPDKS.
    2. Install [KLayout](https://www.klayout.de/build.html)
    3. Install [SkywaterPDK](https://github.com/google/skywater-pdk) and [OpenPDK](https://github.com/RTimothyEdwards/open_pdks) using [OpenLane](https://github.com/efabless/openlane.git)
       1. Clone and Install OpenLane.
-This will also grab and install SkywaterPDK and OpenPDK for you.
+This will also grab and install SkywaterPDK and OpenPDK for you:

 ```shell
 export PDK_ROOT=(where pdks will be installed)